JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson4/README.md

 ### Step 6: Counting Errors

-The AppMetrics propose several [metric types](https://www.app-metrics.io/getting-started/metric-types/), but another very common use case is counting errors since this will help detecting service degradation quickly.
+The AppMetrics propose several [metric types](https://www.app-metrics.io/getting-started/metric-types/), but another very common use case is counting errors since this will help to detect service degradation quickly.

 1. Inject _metrics into the BlogPostDataStore, where we already have some try/catch to handle errors.
 2. Set a static object CounterOptions